Arrest warrants and crime rates in Cattaraugus County, New York

 Warrant searches in Cattaraugus County, NY

-For more information about crimes in New York, you can research the New York State Division of Criminal Justice Services website.
+You can research the New York State Division of Criminal Justice Services website for more information about crimes in New York.
 The website has news, helpful links, and information about the criminal justice system in New York.

 Can you get any information about Cattaraugus County warrants and arrest over the phone?
-(2021-Update).
+(2023).

 The Sheriff’s Office can be contacted by dialing the main phone number of the agency- (716) 938-9191.
 Then, you can reach the various divisions by using the extensions listed below: